eez-open/studio/help/en-US/components/actions/MQTTDisconnect.md

-# DESCRIPTION [DRAFT]
+# DESCRIPTION

-Inicira odspajanje sa servera, koje će biti potvrđeno sa `Close` eventom i nakon toga `End` eventom.
+Initiates the termination of the connection with the server, which will be confirmed with the `Close` event and then the `End` event.

 # PROPERTIES

-## Connection [DRAFT]
+## Connection

-MQTT konekcija sa koje se odspajamo.
+The name of the MQTT connection to the server to which the communication will be terminated.

 # INPUTS

-## seqin [DRAFT]
+## seqin

 A standard sequence input.

 # OUTPUTS

-## seqout [DRAFT]
+## seqout

 A standard sequence output.
-Akcija odmah izlazi na ovaj output, a u pozadini se pokušavamo spojiti na server.
+Flow execution continues immediately through this output, and in the background it tries to disconnect from the server.

 # EXAMPLES [DRAFT]